Skip to content

 Section titled “1.
 What Are Toric Intraocular Lenses (Toric IOLs)?”

-Toric IOLs are intraocular lenses (IOLs) used to simultaneously correct corneal astigmatism during cataract surgery.
+A toric IOL is an intraocular lens (IOL) used to simultaneously correct corneal astigmatism during cataract surgery.
 Astigmatism-correcting IOLs have a structure that adds cylindrical power to conventional IOLs to correct corneal astigmatism.
-The surgeon uses a calculator on the manufacturer’s website to determine the appropriate model, power, axis of fixation, and incision location for the specific case.
+The surgeon uses a calculator on the manufacturer’s website to determine the appropriate astigmatism-correcting IOL model, power, fixation axis, and incision location for the specific case.
 At the end of surgery, the weak meridian of the IOL is aligned with the steep meridian of the cornea.

-Cataract surgery is no longer just lens removal; it increasingly incorporates refractive correction.
+Cataract surgery is no longer merely lens removal; its role as a refractive surgery is increasingly emphasized.
 As patients increasingly desire spectacle-free lives after surgery, the importance of astigmatism correction continues to grow.

-The first toric IOL was conceived in 1992 by Shimizu of Japan.
+The first toric IOL was conceived in 1992 by Shimizu in Japan.
 It was a three-piece open-loop design made of PMMA with polypropylene haptics 2).
 Early silicone plate-haptic IOLs (Staar Surgical) had rotational stability issues, with 24% of early cases reporting rotation of 30 degrees or more 2).
-In 2006, Alcon launched the single-piece open-loop hydrophobic acrylic toric IOL (AcrySof), which became widely adopted due to its excellent rotational stability and reduced posterior capsule opacification (PCO) 2).
+In 2006, Alcon launched a single-piece open-loop hydrophobic acrylic toric IOL (AcrySof), which became widely adopted due to excellent rotational stability and reduced posterior capsule opacification (PCO) 2).

-Insurance system: Toric IOLs are elective medical treatment (patient pays the difference).
-Only the difference from a monofocal IOL is borne by the patient; the cataract surgery itself is covered by health insurance.
+Insurance system: Toric IOLs are covered under selected medical treatment (patient pays the difference).
+Only the difference from a monofocal IOL is borne by the patient, while the cataract surgery itself is covered by health insurance.

 Q What is a toric IOL?